-Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
+Krakow, Poland – Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
 What’s on the menu today?
-Her famous Chłodnik, the Eastern gazpacho…
+Her famous Chłodnik, the Eastern “gazpacho”.

 In Poland, soup is an integral part of the culture.
 You can find it in almost every meal.

-Today, I would like to talk about the perfect summer soup: chłodnik!
-Originally from the Baltic States, it slowly made its way into Polish cuisine.
-Chłodnik, its Polish name, comes from chłodno, which means “cool” in Polish.
+Today, we would like to talk about the perfect summer soup: chłodnik!
+Originally from the Baltic states, it slowly made its way into Polish cuisine.
+Chlodnik, its Polish name, comes from chłodno, which means “cool” in Polish.
 It’s a cold soup, an Eastern gazpacho made out of beet – much more popular in Eastern Europe than tomatoes.